At a Glance

 ✨Understand the Role

 Make sure you have a clear understanding of what a Disability Assessor does.
-Familiarize yourself with the types of assessments you'll be conducting and the importance of accurately reporting on clients' experiences.
+Familiarise yourself with the assessment process and the types of disabilities or health conditions you may encounter.
+This will help you answer questions confidently and demonstrate your knowledge.